hisham246/Statistics-for-Temp-Data/README.md

-# Statisical Analysis for Temperature Sensor Data
+# Statistical Analysis for Temperature Sensor Data
 The field measurement of thermal comfort was conducted in experimental living room with five or six respondents.
 The four-thermostat setting of air-conditioning was applied in this measurement.
 Each thermostat setting was repeated four times.
 As a programmer, you need to